Xiangyang1984/Gcluster/README.md

 Four input datas are as follows:

 #### * Genbank_file_directory (mandatory option)
 Genbank_file_directory, a directory containing annotated genomes as Genbank format file (e.g. [test_data/gbk](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/gbk)).
 Download Genbank files and put them into a directory.
-Genbank files can download from NCBI, Rast or other genomic annotation piplines.
+Genbank files can be retrived from NCBI, RAST or other genomic annotation piplines.
 For a large number of genomes, users are recommended to download from NCBI genome database (https://www.ncbi.nlm.nih.gov/genome/browse/#!/overview/) using [Aspera](https://downloads.asperasoft.com/), a high-speed file transfer tool.

-* Genomes must be annotated

-* Special characters and blank are not allowed in file names
+It should be noted that genomes must be annotated, and special characters and blank are not allowed in file names.

 #### * interested_gene_file (mandatory option)
 interested_gene_file: a list of genes of interest, in which each row contains a locus tag of the gene of interest, and each genome has only one gene.
 For example, if there are 50 genomes in "genbank_file_directory", each of these 50 genomes must have a locus tag of gene of interest in "interested_gene_file".
 It should be noted that each genome must contains only one locus tag in the interested_gene_file if a phylogenetic_file option is used.